OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

   - Vaishnavi, Pratik, Kevin Eykholt, and Amir Rahmati.
 "Transferring adversarial robustness through robust representation matching."
 31st USENIX Security Symposium (USENIX Security 22).
 2022.

 #### #INPUTDISTORTION
-(runtime datascience).
+(runtime data science).
 Input distortion: Lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
 Modification can be done by e.g. adding noise (randomization), smoothing or JPEG compression.

 Maintaining model correctness can be improved by performing multiple random modifications (e.g. randomized smoothing) to the input and then comparing the model output (e.g. best of three).